try-supernova/developer-learn/docs/guide/design/xui.md

 ---

 (eXtensible User Interface)
-Pluto takes a unique approach at building user interfaces.
+The XUI Framework is a declarative language for defining user interfaces in Pluto.

 # Purpose
-Pluto leverages XML/XUI (abbreviated onward as XUI), an XML-based language specifically designed for Pluto.
+Pluto leverages XML/XUI Framework (abbreviated onward as XUI), an XML-based language specifically designed for Pluto.
 It allows developers to define the structure and content of UI elements in a human-readable format.
 Similar to HTML for web pages, XUI uses tags and attributes to represent various UI components like buttons, text fields, and windows.